Expert Criminal Lawyers London

 The majority of our specialist pre-charge solicitors are based at our Manchester head office however deal with cases all over England and Wales including in London, the Home Counties and surrounding areas.
 We can cover all police stations and courts within the London and areas.
 We usually facilitate consultations on a remote basis as this tends to lend itself better to our client’s availability and busy schedule.

 We are ranked as a ‘Top Tier’ defence and regulatory firm by the Legal 500 and the Chambers Guide.
-We are a Times best law firm.
+We are a Times Best Law Firm 2024.
 We are the current Manchester Legal Awards Crime Team of the Year; an award we have won six times.
 We have won Law Firm of the Year at the same awards twice in the last three years.

 Matthew Claughton – Specialist Criminal Defence Solicitor – London